-- It is necessary for the performance of a task carried out in the public interest or in the exercise of official duties - 5.2.3 When special categories of personal data are processed (for example, health or medical data, racial or ethnic origin or biometric data (e.g. facial images and fingerprints)), this shall only be done where a lawful basis has been identified from the list above, and one from the following list: - The data subject has given explicit consent - The processing is necessary for the purposes of exercising or performing any right or obligation which is imposed on the school in relation to employment, social security and social protection law (e.g. safeguarding individuals at risk; protection against unlawful acts; prevention against fraud) - It is necessary to protect the vital interests of any person where the data subject is physically or legally incapable of giving consent - The processing is necessary for the establishment, exercise or defence of legal claims - The processing is necessary in the substantial public interest - The processing is necessary for the assessment of the working capacity of the employee - 5.2.4 Consent - 5.2.5 Most of the school's processing of personal data will not require consent from data subjects (or their parents/carers as appropriate), as the school needs to process this data in order to carry out its official tasks and public duties as a school. - 5.2.6 However, there are circumstances when the school is required to obtain consent to process personal data, for example: - To collect and use biometric information (such as fingerprints) - To send direct marketing or fundraising information by email or text - To take and use photographs, digital or video images and displaying, publishing or sharing these in a public arena such as: - o on social media; - o in the school prospectus; - o on the school website; - in the press/ media; - o in the school newsletter
+- It is necessary for the performance of a task carried out in the public interest or in the exercise of official duties - 5.2.3 When special categories of personal data are processed (ie data which reveals a person's racial or ethnic data; political opinions; religious or philosophical beliefs; trade union membership; genetic or biometric data (eg fingerprints); health data; sex life or sexual orientation), this shall only be done where a lawful basis has been identified from the list above, and one from the following list: - The data subject has given explicit consent - The processing is necessary for the purposes of exercising or performing any right or obligation which is imposed on the school in relation to employment, social security and social protection law (e.g. safeguarding individuals at risk; protection against unlawful acts; prevention against fraud) - It is necessary to protect the vital interests of any person where the data subject is physically or legally incapable of giving consent - The processing is necessary for the establishment, exercise or defence of legal claims - The processing is necessary in the substantial public interest - The processing is necessary for the assessment of the working capacity of the employee

+5.2.4 Consent

+- 5.2.5 Most of the school's processing of personal data will not require consent from data subjects (or their parents/carers as appropriate), as the school needs to process this data in order to carry out its official tasks and public duties as a school. - 5.2.6 However, there are circumstances when the school is required to obtain consent to process personal data, for example: - To collect and use biometric information (such as fingerprints) - To send direct marketing or fundraising information by email or text - To take and use photographs, digital or video images and displaying, publishing or sharing these in a public arena such as: - o n social media: - o in the school prospectus; - o on the school website; - o in the press/ media; - o in the school newsletter